-By the time I was able to get my son away from the food tray, both he and my 5-month-old son were crying and my middle child was throwing items from the snack aisle into our cart.
+By the time I was able to get my son away from the food tray, both he and my 5-month-old were crying and my middle child was throwing items from the snack aisle into our cart.

-Wrangling my middle child into the cart while attempting to console my youngest and to get my older child to stay by my side, I left the store without buying a thing, with a fire burning inside me so bright I felt like I might explode.
+Was this a game of parenting Jumanji?
+I left the store without buying a thing, with a fire burning inside me so bright I felt like I might explode.

 When my husband came home that night, I crumbled.
 I felt angry.
 I felt guilty.
 But more than anything, I felt like a failure and I could not stop crying.

-This shopping incident was not an isolated incident but more of an example of the THEY DO NOT LISTEN TO ME feeling I'd been dealing with what felt like all day every day.
+This shopping incident was not an isolated incident but more of an example of the THEY DO NOT LISTEN TO ME feeling I'd been dealing with for what felt like all day every day.

 Playtime.
 Mealtime.
 Bedtime.
 Cleanup-time.
 It never stopped.